Keling

+Although the early definition was neutral and linked to the historical Kalinga kingdom, it is now generally considered offensive by Indians in Southeast Asia.
 In Brunei, the word Kaling was not considered to be pejorative, but due to media influence from Malaysia, the majority of Bruneians now tend to avoid using it.
+In modern usage it is not commonly capitalised.
+The term has also been used based on skin tone (colourism) whereby it is more likely to be used against visibly darker-skinned Indians.

 Etymology

-The word Keling derives from the ancient Indian kingdom of Kalinga.According to political scientist Sudama Misra, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.
+The word Keling derives from the ancient Indian kingdom of Kalinga.
+According to political scientist Sudama Misra, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.